-Advantages Disadvantages Provides compensation for a landowner for the loss of development potential Success would depend on the presence of market for TDC credits.
-If there is no market Assists municipalities in implementing preservation polices while serving development interests landowners in sending areas will have no incentive to restrict the uses of their propert acquire TDC credits y to Owners of land being conserved and developers both receive financial gain without the municipality having to make a financial Obtaining community support for a TDC pro- which is critical for the success of the progra may not be easy am, investment Ability to tailor a program specifically to the needs and opportunities within a community More than one municipal jurisdiction may be involved in establishing a TDC program and municipality must consult and reach approp d the Air rights over publicly owned facilities such as streets or parking lots may be sold for increased revenue If a municipality's bylaws and plans offer a variety of zones, there may not be sufficient incentive for developers to participate in a T wide t For a developer, air space offers the opportunity to secure a large site in one transaction and eliminates the need to assemble several parcels of land, demolish existing structures and relocate existing tenants program.
-Municipal policies and regulations would hat be specific as to the use of air rights otherw this may open up air space to types of developments that were not anticipated or Offers the change to obtain a prime site, such as near services or transit planned for in the land use planWould add to the demand on existing public Ç Air space is often less expensive than similarly located vacant land which will offset additional construction costs facilities and utilities Would cut off light and air for surrounding structures
+- Success would depend on the presence of a market for TDC credits.
+If there is no market, landowners in sending areas will have no incentive to restrict the uses of their property to acquire TDC credits - Obtaining community support for a TDC program, which is critical for the success of the program, may not be easy - More than one municipal jurisdiction may be involved in establishing a TDC program and the municipality must consult and reach appropriate - If a municipality's bylaws and plans offer a wide variety of zones, there may not be sufficient incentive for developers to participate in a TDC program. - Municipal policies and regulations would have to be specific as to the use of air rights otherwise this may open up air space to types of developments that were not anticipated or planned for in the land use plan - Would add to the demand on existing public facilities and utilities - Would cut off light and air for surrounding structures

-Will eliminate eyesores, such as open parking There may be challenges if the use underneath lots and railroad yards the air space has to be expanded Compatibility between the existing use and the proposed use for the air space
+• Will eliminate eyesores, such as open parking lots and railroad yards

+- There may be challenges if the use underneath the air space has to be expanded - Compatibility between the existing use and the proposed use for the air space